Maniguin Island: A unique tour and excursion

-Maniquin Island is the best snorkeling site near Boracay.
+Maniguin Island is the best snorkeling site near Boracay.
 Yet, it is 4 to 5 hours one-way by traditional bangka boat from Boracay (we have speedboat and catamaran).
 This distance helps keep the area in pristine condition.
-For example, there is no pollution at Maniquin Island.
+For example, there is no pollution at Maniguin Island.

 - bluestripe snapper (bluestripe sea perch, blue-line snapper)

 - eagle ray

 - garden eel

 - hammerhead shark